hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 |------------------------------------------------------|----------------------------------
 | `Enable.Video.HKSV`                                  | Enable HomeKit Secure Video support. *(Default: Enabled)*
 | `Disable.Video.HKSV`                                 | Disable HomeKit Secure Video support.
+| `Enable.Video.HKSV.Recording.Switch`                 | Add a switch accessory to enable or disable HKSV event recording.
+HKSV will still detect motion and try to record events, but will not be sent any video.
+This is useful in certain scenarios where you don't want to disable HKSV in the Home app, but want some level of control over when it records events.
+An example might be enabling recording when you are away from home, but not when you are home.
+| `Disable.Video.HKSV.Recording.Switch`                | Remove the switch accessory used to enable or disable HKSV event recording. *(Default)*
 | <CODE>Enable.Video.HKSV.Recording.MaxDuration.<I>Number</I></CODE> | Set the maximum duration permitted, in seconds, for a HomeKit Secure Video recording event. *(Default: Unlimited)*
 | <CODE>Enable.Video.Stream.<I>Quality</I></CODE>      | Make the stream of quality *Quality* available for use when streaming video in HomeKit.
 Valid quality settings are `Low`, `Medium`, `High`. *(Default: All stream qualities are enabled)*
 | <CODE>Disable.Video.Stream.<I>Quality</I></CODE>     | Make the stream of quality *Quality* unavailble for use when streaming video in HomeKit.
 Valid quality settings are `Low`, `Medium`, `High`.